Cbeth95/zet/README.md

 There are lots of other) These slips would be "atomic" meaning one topic per slip.

-You can then organize these slips by grouping them in any way and then making them into permanent notes which are also slips.
-It's kind of hard to imagine since the texts on this stuff is purposefully vague so you can create your own system.
+You can then organize these slips by grouping them in any way and put them in a kasten then making them into permanent notes which are also slips.
+It's kind of hard to imagine since the texts on this stuff is purposefully vague, so you can create your own system.

-The idea is to kind of create a 'second brain' or network of information that you can reference back to.
-It is a personal tool for learning, so it doesn't adhere to any institutional rules.
-Luhmann (the creator of this method) wrote 40 books in his lifetime.
-40 Books.
-Forty.
-Books.
-And apparently hundreds of academic papers.
-That level of productivity is chased by many by way of this method.
-Books.
-Four tens of them.
-Ten books four times.
-I don't think I've even beat forty games in my life.

 The basic idea is you have a collection of notes all containing exactly one thought or idea (an Atomic note).
 Each note has a unique.
-If you are referencing a another note, you link that unique ID.
+If you are referencing another note, you link that unique ID.

 Luhmann had system of doing this: